liamgriffiths/geneticjs/README.md

 # genetic.js

-This is a small library to use genetic algorithms within your program.
+This is a small library to explore using genetic algorithms.
+More to come soon!

 ## Usage